By Helene Walisever, PhD. and Sharon Hammer

 Many kids are initially reluctant to educate their peers about TS because they are concerned it will only highlight their differences.
 They worry that they will be put in the spotlight and will become even more self-conscious.
 This worry is legitimate, but in fact, the opposite often occurs; many children report that after a peer education program, they are less self-conscious.
 They become more comfortable because once their peers know they have TS and what it is, there is less explaining to do.
 Many children report that their tics actually decrease as a result, because they are less socially anxious.

-Although your child may not want anyone to know about his or her TS and may be expending much energy to conceal and camouflage tics while at school, chances are classmates have already sensed that your child has some differences.
-Your child, along with the rest of the class, may experience relief when TS is demystified through a peer presentation.
-Armed with information and insight, classmates often gain newfound respect for your child’s challenges.
+Although a child may not want anyone to know about his or her TS and may be expending much energy to conceal and camouflage tics while at school, chances are classmates have already sensed that the child has some differences.
+A child, along with the rest of the class, may experience relief when TS is demystified through a peer presentation.
+Armed with information and insight, classmates often gain newfound respect for a child’s challenges.
 Some children have reported that once they share that they have TS and explain what it is, peers take the information in stride, and it has no negative impact on friendships.

-Peer education can take many forms, and your child’s level of participation may vary depending upon your child’s comfort level.
+Peer education can take many forms, and a child’s level of participation may vary depending upon the child’s comfort level.
 Some children want to actively participate by going up to the front of the room and personally conducting the peer education program.
-Others may prefer to let a parent, teacher, or TSA Youth Ambassador (more about this below) take the lead but are willing to participate in a Q&A session.
+Others may prefer to let a parent, teacher, or Tourette Association of America (TAA) Youth Ambassador (more about this below) take the lead but are willing to participate in a Q&A session.
 Still others may feel strongly that they do not want to be identified or participate in any way.
-It is important to respect your child’s desires.
+It is important to respect a child’s desires.

 Some presentations are directed to a child’s class or grade, but others can be done as part of a school-wide bullying prevention program or health fair.
 Some children are more comfortable with the latter approach because they do not want to be identified as having TS.